npnpatidar/rajasthan/docs/RAS/3_Ethics/6_Ethical_Concepts.md

 - **Quotes & Significance:**
   - "धर्मो रक्षति रक्षितः" - (dharmo rakshati rakshitah): "If you protect Dharma, Dharma will protect you."
   - "जो जिस करे तास फल पावे": "As you sow, so shall you reap."
+  - "ऋतस्य यथा प्रेत": "Act according to Rta"
   - Dr. S. Radhakrishnan defined dharma as not just the religious texts such as Vedas, Upanishads, Quran, or Bible.
 Rather, it is following rules and order in general, such as following traffic rules on road
 - **Ethics Definition:** Rta is a Vedic concept that governs natural, moral and ritualistic order of universe
+- Ṛta cannot be violated without consequence; those who transgress it face punishment.
+- Varun is protector of Rta.
+- Duties of every individual in society is decided, because of which moral order of society is maintained.
-- **Administration Relevance:** Maintaining public welfare depends on public order.
-Administrative systems with constitutions, laws, rules, and regulations are all based on establishing and protecting order as such.
+- **Administration Relevance:**  Public welfare depends on maintaining public order.
+Administrative systems with constitutions, laws, rules, and regulations are all based on establishing and protecting order.
+Everyone should fulfill their duties to uphold this order.

 ## Rina (ऋण) - Debt and Obligation